akshayreddykotha/real-time-crm-lp-ns/README.md

 * **IAM Roles and Policies**:

-  * Granular permissions for Lambda-to-S3, Lambda-to-SQS, and notification services.
+  * Granular permissions for Lambda-to-S3, S3-specific resource, Lambda-to-SQS, and notification services.

 * **CloudWatch Monitoring**:

   * Metrics for Lambda executions, SQS message flow, and errors.
   * Logging enabled for observability and troubleshooting.
+  * Alarm action enabled to send to an *SNS Topic* that triggers an email.

 ---